 The two month Neurology experience is designed to be broad-based with one month on the inpatient consult service and the second month in the neurology outpatient clinic.

 The Consultation Liaison teaching service, a three-month rotation, offers one-on-one bedside teaching by an attending who evaluates all patients with the residents.
-Residents will acquire a vast experience through Consultation Liaison, taking care of a diverse patient population at USA Medical Center and Women and Children's Hospital.
+Residents will acquire a vast experience in Psychosomatic Medicine, taking care of a diverse patient population at USA Medical Center and Women and Children's Hospital.

-Second year residents also spend two months on the Mobile Infirmary Geriatric Adult Inpatient Psychiatry service.
-Other inpatient assignments in the third year include three months at the Baypointe Child and Adolescent Inpatient unit and three months at Eastpointe Hospital.
-These rotations also provide residents with a year long experience in forensic psychiatry.
+Second year residents rotate for three months at the Baypointe Child and Adolescent Inpatient unit and five months at Eastpointe Hospital.
+These rotations provide residents with a year long experience in forensic psychiatry.
 PGY2 residents also have a one-month assignment on addiction psychiatry.

 One hallmark of this residency program is the diverse experience in ambulatory psychiatry which provides ample opportunities for development of psychotherapeutic skills.
 Residents spend their third year full-time in our ambulatory psychiatry clinic, and during this year, residents participate in the evaluation and treatment of a large variety of adult and pediatric patients in outpatient settings.
 Residents have the opportunity to develop psychotherapy skills from a number of carefully chosen patients.